Understanding SERP Analysis: Steps, Tools and Insights

 Match the type of content and structure that’s already ranking (but improve on it)

-Add unique value — statistics, expert insights, visuals, or original research
+Add unique value, statistics, expert insights, visuals or original research

-Optimise for speed, readability, and mobile experience
+Optimise for speed, readability, mobile experience and user experience overall

 If you’re creating content for a term like “how to do a SERP analysis,” and every top result is a long-form blog, don’t make a thin landing page.
-Make something deeper, clearer, and more actionable than what’s already out there.
+Make something deeper, clearer and more actionable than what’s already out there.

 Tracking and Iterating Over Time

-Monitor rankings and organic search traffic using a rank-tracking tool
+Monitor rankings and organic search traffic using a rank tracking tool

 Check whether your page appears in SERP features and how that changes